-It does not have any effect on a fertilised egg that has already become attached to the womb lining, and cannot interrupt an established pregnancy or harm the fetus.
+It does not have any effect on a fertilised egg that has already become attached to the womb lining, and cannot interrupt an established pregnancy.

 How can you get the ECP?

-The ECP can be sold by pharmacists; you do not need a prescription.
+The levonorgestrel ECP and ulipristal ECP can be sold by pharmacists; you do not need a prescription.
 Pharmacists will take you to a private area where you can talk about the ECP.

 The ECP can also be obtained from family doctors and family planning or sexual health clinics.